hoshsadiq/ps3theme-p3t-extract/README.md

 P3T extractor
 ======

+### NOTE this is not maintained anymore and has not been for 4 years.

-This is a PS3 Theme (.p3t) extractor and is currently used on http://ps3theme.net/.
+This is a PS3 Theme (.p3t) extractor that was used on http://ps3theme.net/.

 Usage
 ==

 Using this is quite simple.

- 1. Put the file in your lib folder and include Autolosader.php:
+ 1. Put the file in your lib folder and include the autoloader:

     ```php
     include 'vendor/autoload.php';